 that is the third leading cause of carcass condemnation in

 cull ewes.
 To prevent infections from being introduced and/or

 spread, shearers should disinfect their equipment between flocks

 and between sheep.
 Shearing the youngest sheep first will also

-prevent the spread of diseases.
+help to prevent the spread of disease.

 lamb fungus (ringworm) has become common among show lambs.